There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 What is Paramagnetism?

-Perhaps you know the feeling:
+Perhaps you know that feeling:

 You enter an old garden and everything feels soft, alive, and harmonious.

-Or you hold some soil in your hands and intuitively realize: Something is right here.
+Or you hold soil in your hands and intuitively realize: Something is right here.
 The whole cosmos resonates here.

 Today, that suddenly doesn't sound so crazy anymore.